hQamonky/IRRemotePi/docs/API User Guide.md

 # IR Remote Pi

 This document describes the endpoints of the IR Remote Pi API.
-IR Remote Pi is a dockerized python web API that enables you to record and send IR signals with a Raspberry Pi.
+IR Remote Pi ispython web API that enables you to record and send IR signals with a Raspberry Pi.

 **Vocabulary**
 - Devices